ThirteenAG/Ultimate-ASI-Loader/readme.md

 * dinput8.dll
 * dsound.dll (x86 and x64)
 * ddraw.dll
+* xlive.dll

 INSTALLATION
 ------------------------
 In order to install it, you just need to place DLL into game directory.
-Usually it works as dinput8.dll, but if it's not, there is a possibility to rename it to d3d8.dll, d3d9.dll, d3d11.dll, winmmbase.dll, dinput8.dll, dsound.dll, vorbisFile.dll or ddraw.dll(for old games, like GTA2).
+Usually it works as dinput8.dll, but if it's not, there is a possibility to rename it to d3d8.dll, d3d9.dll, d3d11.dll, winmmbase.dll, dinput8.dll, dsound.dll, ddraw.dll, vorbisFile.dll, xlive.dll.

 USAGE